alob-mtc/invok/Readme.md

 Feel free to play around with the host here:
 [serverless-framework-host](https://freeserverless.com)
-deploy/host your own function and see it for yourself (try not to break the host-machine 😂 _it's a small size server for demo only_)
+deploy/host your own function and see it for yourself (try not to break the host-machine 😂 _it's a low-resource server for demo only_)